"I've never seen a wall of snow that high before."

 Although there are many challenges in running a ski resort, such as carriers getting buried in snow, Hakuba is visited by guests from all over the world for its quantity of snow, quality of snow, and frequent resets.
 A large amount of snow directly translates into high satisfaction

-There are also many worries in daily life, such as frequent snow removal, fallen trees, and the resulting power outages.
+Furthermore, daily life is fraught with worries, such as frequent snow removal, fallen trees, and resulting power outages.

 Come see Hakuba, which has taken on a completely different appearance from the familiar scenery due to the abundant snowfall